 Danish Association for Communication, Design & Media (Grakom) is a trade and employers’ association.
-Its goal is to strengthen the profitability of Grakoms business members and at the same time ensure the greatest possible freedom of action:
+Its goal is to strengthen the profitability of Grakoms business members and at the same time ensure the greatest freedom of action as possible:

 As a trade association, Grakom monitors the developments in market conditions, legislation, technology, environment, etc. This knowledge is communicated to the members via Grakoms magazine, newsletters, website, courses, and member meetings.

 As an employers’ association, Grakom looks after the interests of the members through negotiation and interpretation of collective agreements, questions relating to employment law, advises on working environment questions, and educational matters.

 Grakom is a democratic member led association, where president and board are elected directly by the members at a general meeting.